-The following terms shall have the following 8 9 meanings:
+The following terms shall have the following meanings:

 - (1) EX PARTE GUN VIOLENCE PROTECTIVE ORDER.
-An order issued by a court, pursuant to Section 5, prohibiting the respondent from owning, purchasing, controlling, possessing, or receiving guns or ammunition until a court-scheduled hearing for a one-year gun violence protective order. - (2) FAMILY MEMBER.
-Any individual related by blood, marriage, or adoption, current or former dating partners, and any individual who resides or has resided with the respondent, or who is acting or has acted as the respondent's legal quardian. - (3) GUN.
-A weapon from which a shot is discharged by qun powder. - (4) ONE-YEAR GUN VIOLENCE PROTECTIVE ORDER.
-An order issued by a court, pursuant to Section 6, prohibiting the respondent from owning, purchasing, controlling, possessing, or receiving guns or ammunition for a period of one year.

-1 (5) PETITIONER.
-A law enforcement officer or a 2 family member of the respondent who files a petition pursuant 3 to Section 4.
+An order issued by a court, pursuant to Section 5, that prohibits the respondent from owning, purchasing, controlling, possessing, or receiving firearms or ammunition until a court-scheduled hearing for a one-year gun violence protective order. - (2) FAMILY MEMBER.
+An individual related by blood, marriage, or adoption to the respondent, current or former dating partner of the respondent, and any individual who resides or has resided with the respondent, or who is acting or has acted as the respondent's legal guardian. - (3) FIREARM.
+A weapon from which a shot is discharged by gun powder. - (4) ONE-YEAR GUN VIOLENCE PROTECTIVE ORDER.
+An order issued by a court, pursuant to Section 6, prohibiting the respondent from owning, purchasing, controlling, possessing, or receiving guns or ammunition for a period of one year. - (5) PETITIONER.
+A law enforcement officer, teacher, or family member of the respondent who files a petition pursuant to Section 4. - (6) RESPONDENT.

-(6) RESPONDENT.
 The individual identified in the petition filed under Section 5 or Section 6.